micnncim/protocol-buffers-language-server/docs/development.md

 ## Build and Test

 This project uses [Bazel](https://bazel.build) and also Bazelisk for build and test.
-Bazelisk installs Bazel versioned by `.bazelversion` if not installed yet, and uses the Bazel.
+Bazelisk installs Bazel versioned by `.bazelversion` if not installed yet, and uses Bazel of the version.
 So all you need is to install Bazelisk.

 ```